1NSH4N3/epic-simcar-remix-es-de/README.md

 All the credit of the images is given to the original authors.
 The theme has images from:
-- Dan Patricks Svg Logo set on launchbox forums
+- Dan Patricks Logo set on launchbox forums
 - Weestuarty theme SimCar
 - antfortytwo, dragoonDorise, c64-dev and Chicuelo theme Epic Noir (Revisited) Support for creating theme from the official emulationstation discord